Advection methods

 Spatial advection

-Here the purpose is the advection along a direction on the physical space dimension of the phase space.
-The dynamics of the motion on the spatial dimension are governed by the following equation.
+describing the advection along a direction on the physical space dimension of the phase space.

 Velocity advection

-Here the purpose is the advection along a direction on the velocity space dimension of the phase space.
-The dynamics of the motion on the velocity dimension are governed by the following equation, where E is the electric field.
+describing the advection along a direction on the velocity space dimension of the phase space, with \(E\) the electric field.

 1D advection with a given advection field